-Shea Emry, Canadian football star, is speaking out about A Guy’s Guide to Mental Health.
+Shea Emry, Canadian football star, is speaking out about mental health.
 He speaks to his own battle with depression and the relief of stepping out from behind the mask:

 “Like so many of us, I lived my childhood mastering the art of masking my feelings.
 I thought this survival mechanism was necessary for me to fit in to the only frame of masculinity that I knew, one that frowns on emotional exposure.